The full VBOX Video HD2 Setup Software Guide for Microsoft Windows can be viewed here.

 By default, the left mouse button is set to ‘select’ mode.
 This allows for easy selection of multiple elements when creating a temporary or fixed group.

 'Select' mode (default)

-Click and dragging the left mouse button will select elements.
+Click and drag the left mouse button to select elements.

 This allows the user to click and drag to pan around the scene.